-Coming out of the 1940s women were looking too high fashion designers and their Hollywood models for fashion inspiration.
+Coming out of the 1940s, women were looking to high fashion designers and their Hollywood models for fashion inspiration.
 The 1950s vintage wedding dress was no different.
-Brides-to-be flocked to bridal salons inside department stores where they viewed the latest runway wedding gowns, veils, and flowers as well dedicated areas for menswear, housewares, and bridesmaid dresses.
-The whole day long event set the tone that weddings were a high fashion affair.
+Brides-to-be flocked to bridal salons inside department stores, where they viewed the latest runway wedding gowns, veils, and flowers as well dedicated areas for menswear, housewares, and bridesmaid dresses.
+The day-long event set the tone that weddings were a high fashion affair.

 Early 1950s Wedding Gowns

 The sweetheart neckline, small waist, and full skirt was the classic wedding gown silhouette for most of the 1950s.
-Early 50s fabrics embraced a structure that easily molded the torso and shaped the hips down to the floor.
+Early ’50s fabrics embraced a structure that easily molded the torso and shaped the hips down to the floor.
 Ribbed silks and Duchesse satins were smooth and shiny.
-Lace was both a top only or full dress fabric infused with gold or silver thread.
-Handmade lace was very soft and expensive but new cotton or polyester-cotton machine-made lace was crisp and affordable.
-Lace was used heavily in 50s wedding attire from the gown to veils to gloves.
+Lace was both a top only and full-dress fabric infused with gold or silver thread.
+Handmade lace was very soft and expensive, but new cotton or polyester-cotton machine made lace was crisp and affordable.
+Lace was used heavily in ’50s wedding attire, from the gown to veils to gloves.

 Mid 50s Wedding Dresses